Toward the End of Time

 Toward the End of Time is a novel by American writer John Updike, published in 1997.
-It is the author's 18th novel.
+It is his 18th novel.

 Brief synopsis

-Set in New England, like many of Updike's novels, Toward the End of Time portrays a world in which the Chinese and the Americans have attacked one another with nuclear weapons.
+Set in New England, like many of Updike's novels, Toward the End of Time portrays a world in which the Chinese and the United States have attacked one another with nuclear weapons.
 The aftermath is shown through retired investment advisor Ben Turnbull's journal.
 Though the dollar and the central government are gone, life in Boston and the surrounding areas goes on thanks to FedEx and other less reputable entrepreneurs.